Donald Trump Supports Permanent Daylight Saving Time

 — Senator Rubio Press (@SenRubioPress) March 6, 2019

-The New York Times recently published an article that appears to agree with the President’s stance on the issue of the time change.
-The newspaper reported that at least 31 states in the U.S. have measures currently in their state government bill processes that deal with either staying on Daylight Saving Time or Standard Time all the time instead of switching twice yearly.
+The New York Times recently published an article that appears to agree with the president’s stance on the issue of the time change.
+The newspaper reported that at least 31 states in the U.S. have measures currently in their legislative apparatuses that deal with either staying on daylight saving time throughout the entire year — instead of switching twice per annum.

-Scott Yates, a technology entrepreneur in Colorado, runs a website about remaining on Daylight Saving Time all year.
+Scott Yates, a technology entrepreneur in Colorado, runs a website about remaining on daylight saving time all year.
 Yates pointed out, “It’s sort of odd, in that it doesn’t have any natural political division to it, but it doesn’t have a natural constituency, either.
 It’s actually kind of refreshing in that way.”

 There is a modest increase in health problems and traffic accidents in the days immediately following the time change, which is one of the reasons many people are ready to do away with the practice many people find unnecessary.
 Of course, any permanent replacement for the whole country requires an act of Congress.
-Currently, Florida Senator Mark Rubio has a bill called the Sunshine Protection Act, which would make the change at the federal level and provide a framework to stop the twice a year time changes.
+Currently, Florida Senator Mark Rubio has a bill called the Sunshine Protection Act, which would make the change at the federal level — and would provide a framework to stop daylight saving time from putting clocks back and forward twice yearly.